dsholbrook/Japan-AST/README.md

 Designed using the stand-alone Eclipse-based IDE - IBM Notes Domino Designer

 # To Run
-* Install the .nsf database on a Domino version release 9 or 10 server in a path of your choice
+* Install the .nsf database on a Domino server.
+* Version release 9 or 10, in a path of your choice.